pureinsights/discovery-cli/USER.md

 Arguments:
 `uuid`::
-(Required, String) The UUID of the secret that will be deleted.
+(Required, string) The UUID of the secret that will be deleted.

 Flags:
 `-h, --help`::